harryhanYuhao/guide_for_self_studying_programming/src/let_there_be_linux/linux_on_command_line/package_manger.md

 The easist way to find the name for your desired package is to search on Google.

 You can check more usages of package manager [here](https://wiki.archlinux.org/title/Pacman/Rosetta).

+## Package Manager on MacOS and Windows

+<a href="https://brew.sh/" target="_blank">Homebrew</a>
+is a third-party package manager for Mac,
+<a href="https://github.com/microsoft/winget-cli" target="_blank">Winget</a>,
+the one for Windows.
+The overall experience using them, however, is inferior compared to Linux's.